audunsh/braketlab/docs/index.md

 This is not the only pathway into the quantum world, however.
 With increased coding-literacy and availability of computational resources, it is natural to explore how computational thinking may aid students in mastering quantum theory.

-BraketLab is just this; an attempt to shape many computational aids such as numerics and approximative techniques, visualization, object-oriented and high-level programming and interactivity into an environment tailored for learning quantum theory by means of exploration and creativity.
+BraketLab is just this; an attempt to shape many computational aids such as numerics and approximative techniques, visualization, object-oriented and high-level programming and interactivity into an environment tailored for learning quantum theory by means of **exploration and creativity**.

-Powered by sympy and numpy, BraketLab aims to allow students to easily stray outside of the conventional routes, with a simple syntax closely resembling the one you’ll find in most books on the subject and no complicated integrals to stop them in their tracks.
+Powered by sympy and numpy, and extended to metaverse using Evince, BraketLab aims to allow students to easily stray outside of the conventional routes, with a simple syntax closely resembling the one you’ll find in most books on the subject and no complicated integrals to stop them in their tracks.

 ## Dependencies

 - Numpy
 - Sympy
-- Matplotlib
 - Numba
-- Py3Dmol
+- Evince

 ## Installation